Snarling/bitburner-scripts/README.md

 ### [unlock.js](https://github.com/Snarling/bitburner-scripts/blob/main/unlock.js)
 Ram cost: 2.1GB - File size: 171B

 An extremely minified script to unlock all servers.
-Will open any ports you can open, and root and servers that have enough ports open for root access.
+Will open any ports you can open, and root any servers that have enough ports open for root access.